 Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Lee College Security Services office in a timely manner.

 To report a crime or an emergency 24 hours a day on the Lee College campus, call Security at extension 6888 or, if off campus, 281.425.6888.
 To report a non-emergency security or public safety matter 24 hours a day, call Security at extension 6888 or, if off campus, 281.425.6888.
 In response to a call, Security will take the required action, dispatching an officer or asking the victim to report to Security to file an incident report.

-All Security incident reports involving students are forwarded to the Dean of Student Development & Institutional Planning’s office for review and potential action.
+All Security incident reports involving students are forwarded to the Vice President of Student Affairs for review and potential action.
 Security Officers will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Dean of Student Development & Institutional Planning.
+Additional information obtained via the investigation will also be forwarded to the Vice President of Student Affairs.

 If assistance is required from the Baytown Police Department or the Baytown Fire Department, Security Services will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including Security, will offer the victim a wide variety of services.
 Members of the Lee College community who have been sexually assaulted are strongly encouraged to 1) talk to a Lee College counselor (ext.
 6384) and sexual harassment coordinators [Dr. Coffman, ext.
-6384, or Steve Evans, ext.
-6887], 2) report the assault to Lee College Security (ext.
+6384, or Amanda Summers, ext.
+6875], 2) report the assault to Lee College Security (ext.
 6888) and obtain medical assistance.

 Crimes should be reported to the Security Services office to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.